ahmdaa/ahmdaa/README.md

 - Data Analysis

 # Fun Facts
-- I stay up late watching coding tutorial videos or tech talks sometimes.
+- I watch a lot of coding tutorial videos and tech talks.
 It's how I gained most of my knowledge!
-- Playing flash games in the browser as a kid and wondering how it was possible was what sparked my interest in computer science!
+- Playing flash games in the browser as a kid and wondering how that was possible was what sparked my interest in computers!
 - I always eat cheesecake on my birthday.